 The otology and neurotology service is comprised of physicians who specialize in the care of chronic ear disease, hearing loss, dizziness, tinnitus, and facial nerve disorders.
-Otologic diagnostic services at The New York Eye and Ear Infirmary include standard audiometry (pure tone and bone), speech audiometry, and impedance testing.
+Otologic diagnostic services at New York Eye and Ear Infirmary of Mount Sinai include standard audiometry (pure tone and bone), speech audiometry, and impedance testing.
 In addition, auditory brainstem reflex (ABR) testing, otoacoustic emission testing and ultra-high frequency testing and tests of central auditory perception are available as necessary.
 Electrocochleography, an evoked response produced by the cochlea, is also available.

 Certain forms of hearing loss are caused by the blockage of sound along its pathway to the inner ear.
 This causes a conductive hearing loss.
 Depending upon the cause, some forms of conductive hearing loss can be surgically corrected.
 A complete examination by the otologist with a professional audiogram will identify these conditions.

 One example of such a restorable loss of hearing is otosclerosis which is caused by a progressive fixation of the stapes (stirrup) bone.
 The conductive component of the hearing loss may be restored by a procedure called a stapedectomy.
 The otologist would be able to diagnose this condition in most instances and to suggest an approach for its remedy.